ABC News Chief Medical Correspondent Jennifer Ashton On Self-Quarantine After Coronavirus Contact

-ABC News Chief Medical Correspondent Dr. Jennifer Ashton is on self-quarantine after contact with a person who has tested positive for coronavirus.
+ABC News chief medical correspondent Dr. Jennifer Ashton is on self-quarantine after coming in contact with a person who tested positive for coronavirus.
 Dr. Ashton, a trusted face on the network in the wake of this pandemic, has made the decision to remain at home while she waits to see if she exhibits any symptoms.

-Dr. Ashton will continue to remotely work, giving necessary advice in an attempt to quell the fears of viewers of ABC News, where she has been seen on Good Morning America, ABC News with David Muir, The View, and Nightline to name a few.
+Dr. Ashton will continue to work remotely, giving necessary advice in an attempt to quell the fears of viewers of ABC News.
+As a medical correspondent, she has appeared on Good Morning America, ABC News with David Muir, The View, and Nightline to name a few.

-She shared the news via an Instagram video posted on March 23.
+She shared the news on March 23 via an Instagram video.

 In the caption, Dr. Ashton remarked that she felt fine but was taking this opportunity to self-quarantine after close contact with a confirmed case of the virus.